 Heart Broken US Ambassador Calls For Salva Kiir To Be Held Accountable For Doing So Much Harm To South Sudanese People

-Ambassador Nikki, who was heartbroken by what she witnessed in refugees camps as victims narrates dehumanizing stories, the US ambassador did not only point fingers at the top leadership, something many western politicians and human rights defenders have failed to do, but calls on the International Community, regional powers and African union to hold Salva Kiir accountable for inhuman suffering he inflicted on his people.
+Ambassador Nikki, who was heartbroken by what she witnessed in refugees camps as victims narrates dehumanizing stories, did not only point finger at the top leadership, something many western politicians and human rights defenders have failed to do, but calls on the International Community, regional powers and African union to hold Salva Kiir accountable for inhuman suffering he inflicted on his people.

 According to Amb.
 Haley, Kiir does not care about the well-being of his people or their suffering in refugees camps but cares more of his political powers and tribal interests.

 Haley believes that the international community can no longer allows such a brutal man to cause atrocities, killing and displacement at the expense of American taxpayers who contribute billions of US dollars in USAIDs and other humanitarian services.

 “No human being should live the way these people have lived, should have the memories that these people have and should feel the pain that they have felt.
 It’s just inconceivable,” Haley told reporters.

 “We are disappointed by what we are seeing.
 This is not what we thought we were investing in,” said Ambassador Haley.
 “What we thought we were investing in was a free, fair society where people could be safe and South Sudan is the opposite of that.”